Best Baby Crib

 Ease of Setup

 Many of the cribs were similar in their parts, instructions, and design.
 Heck, some even came from the same manufacturing plant probably.
 However, there was variation in how easy they were to assemble.
 The Babyletto cribs were challenging, and the Hudson took over an hour to put together with poor instructions and backward pictures which resulted in us starting over.
 The Storkcraft Equinox 3-in-1 was the quickest set up with a time just under 30 minutes and simple instructions.
 The parts are labeled well, as are the pictures in the instruction guide.
+The Graco Benton 4-1 also is a quick setup with an assembly time of 32 minutes, though this option is probably easier with two people for some parts.
 The Dream on Me Ashton had mislabeled pieces that threw us off for a while and added time to the assembly resulting in 47 minutes from start to finish.
 Most were all under an hour, but only a few were closer to 30 minutes.
 On the upside, they all came with the wrench you need for setup, and typically you only need to assemble them once or twice.

 Except for the Evolur Julienne 5 in 1 (which is hardwood), most of the cribs use similar materials and sport the same level of quality.
 All of the options in our lineup boast wood construction with New Zealand Pine and non-toxic finishes with more than half claiming GREENGUARD Gold Certifications.
 All those we built felt sturdy enough and were solid and not rickety.
 The wood is soft and dents easily, but this was true for the majority of the competition, making it hard to use it as a deciding factor between cribs for quality.
 The main quality difference you'll likely notice is exposed hardware (visible screws) versus hidden.
 This difference is a level of detail that can help create a sleek, more finished look or leave visible distracting bolts.
 This issue is more of an aesthetic thing as opposed to how well the cribs are bult.
 While it doesn't appear to affect the functionality or longevity of the products, it does indicate more effort and consideration to the overall design of the crib, which could translate to better quality.
-The worst offender of this exposed hardware issue is the Dream On Me, Ashton 5-in-1, and yet, it feels very sturdy, and we know from experience that it can go the distance through multiple siblings and still stand tall.
+The worst offenders of this exposed hardware issue is the Dream On Me, Ashton 5-in-1 and the Graco Benton 4-1, and yet, both feel sturdy, and we know from experience that the Ashton (at least) can go the distance through multiple siblings and still stand tall.

-The standout for quality in this group is the Evolur Julienne.
-This crib is sturdy, primarily hardwood, and has an attention to detail with intricate scrollwork and features not found on the more straightforward competition.
-It also includes a list price that is double and even triple that of some of the competition.
+One crib that is a real standout for quality in our lineup is the Evolur Julienne.
+This option feels sturdy, is mostly hardwood, and has an impressive attention to detail with intricate scrollwork and some features not observed on the more basic competition.
+However, it comes with a list price that is double of triple the cost of much of the competition.

-Cribs can be a main piece of baby decor that many parents build their nursery around.
-The style, quality, and ease of use of your chosen crib can impact how satisfied you are with your choice and how many years of use you get from your purchase.
-With so much depending on your crib choice, we hope you'll find value in our insights and first-hand knowledge of these various cribs.
+Cribs are often the centerpiece of baby decor in a nursery; something many parents choose to design the nursery around.
+The chosen crib's style, quality, and ease of use can influence how satisfied you are with your purchase and how much use you get from your crib.
+With so much riding on your crib selection, we believe you can find useful information in our detailed analysis and first-hand knowledge of several cribs.

 — Wendy Schmitz and the BabyGearLab Review Team